Imre Farkas de Boldogfa: Biography

-Imre studied law and after finishing he started his work at the Zala county: between 22nd September 1834 and 28th September 1840 he served as the substitute chief magistrate of the district of Zalaegerszeg (alszolgabíró).
-Later between 10th June 1844 and 31st October 1849 he served as the chief magistrate of the district of Zalaegerszeg (főszolgabíró).
+Imre studied law and after finishing he started his work at the Zala county: between 22 September 1834 and 28 September 1840 he served as the substitute chief magistrate of the district of Zalaegerszeg (alszolgabíró).
+Later between 10 June 1844 and 31 October 1849 he served as the chief magistrate of the district of Zalaegerszeg (főszolgabíró).
 He took part of the political life of Zala county during the decade of the 1840's: in 1847 he was present in the list of the county's nobility that supported Ferenc Deák's plea of the nobility to voluntarily pay taxes (for that time one of the privileges of the nobility was the tax exemption).
 When the Hungarian Revolution of 1848 started he assisted organizing the Hungarian soldier armies in Zala county.
 As the chief magistrate of the district of Zalaegerszeg he was the responsible to contain any riots and keep security and order in the city during these times and also assisted obtaining materials for the construction of weapons for the fights.
 On 15 November 1848 he gathered several people and went to Letenye, as the woodbridge was destroyed by the floods.
 They immediately rebuilt it assisting the Hungarian troops to access the south areas of the county.

-On 31st December of 1848 the Austrian armies led by the Baron Johan Buits successfully occupied the city of Zalaegerszeg, forcing Lajos Csillagh de Csáford, president of the revolutionary committee and alispán of Zala to escape to Zalaapáti.
+On 31 December of 1848 the Austrian armies led by the Baron Johan Buits successfully occupied the city of Zalaegerszeg, forcing Lajos Csillagh de Csáford, president of the revolutionary committee and alispán of Zala to escape to Zalaapáti.
 Imre Farkas de Boldogfa was commissioned to negotiate the surrendering of the independent Hungarian revolutionaries that fought the Austrian armies for almost a year.
-The negotiations were successful and noone was arrested or punished.
-Imre Farkas de Boldogfa kept his office as chief magistrate of the district of Zalaegerszeg but now under the name of Imperial and Royal Supreme Judge of Zalaegerszeg between November 1850 and the 2nd December of 1850.
-After this he retired to his state of Bagod to supervise it's agricultural progress, away from the politics.
+The negotiations were successful and no one was arrested or punished.
+Imre Farkas de Boldogfa kept his office as chief magistrate of the district of Zalaegerszeg but now under the name of Imperial and Royal Supreme Judge of Zalaegerszeg between November 1850 and 2 December 1850.
+After this he retired to his state of Bagod to supervise its agricultural progress, away from the politics.